Character Domain: Commitment to Character and Ethics

 - Journal about character, the specific traits you are studying, and when you may see these attributes in action.

-- Create a video on an everyday hero, mentor, or source of character of your, sharing why and how this person has impacted you.
+- Create a video on an everyday hero or mentor sharing why and how this person has impacted you.

 - Read and discuss biographies of accomplished individuals.
 Be discerning, seeing that an individual may have flaws but still be capable of much admirable action.